rudolphmax/learnyouahaskell/markdown/09_input-and-output.md

 Reading files in bigger chunks can help if we want to minimize disk access or when our file is actually a slow network resource.

-We can also use `hFlush`{.label .function}, which is a function that takes a handle and returns an I/O action that will flush the buffer of the file associated with the handle.
+We can also use `hFlush`, which is a function that takes a handle and returns an I/O action that will flush the buffer of the file associated with the handle.
 When we're doing line-buffering, the buffer is flushed after every line.
 When we're doing block-buffering, it's after we've read a chunk.
 It's also flushed after closing a handle.